tuiSSE/sighty/README.md

-# sighty - The Instant Answering App
+# Sighty - The Instant Answering App

 Sighty helps the blind and visually impaired become more independent in their daily activities.